dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 Timeouts can be used to early-terminate long-running operations.
 If you've exceeded a timeout duration:

-- The operation in progress will be terminated (if possible).
+- The operation in progress is terminated (if possible).
 - An error is returned.

 Valid values are of the form `15s`, `2m`, `1h30m`, etc.